mspcvsp/RepData_PeerAssessment1/PA1_template.md

 5-minute interval can be set using the *colnames()* function or via the [data.table assignment syntax][9].

+The following code chunk illustrates the [ggplot2][10] commands that I used to generate a histogram of the total number of steps taken per day.
+In addition, the coloring of my histogram plot is based on an example on page 119 of the [R Graphics Cookbook][11] written by Winston Chang.

 ```r
 ggplot(totalNumberStepsPerDay, aes(x=totalnumberofsteps)) +
     geom_histogram(binwidth=1000,fill="white",colour="black") +